ehsanfa/nginx-geo-cache/readme.md

 ## 1. Application
 As mentioned above, the application is a simple `Flask` app, which gets the request from the user and serves an arbitrary response.
 The request in this case simply contains a `lat` for the latitude and a `long` for the longitude of the user.
-Then it simply calculates a store `id`, saves it to the `Redis`, and serves the user.
+Then it simply calculates a store `id`, and serves the user.
 ```
 from flask import Flask, make_response, request
-import redis
 import json

 app = Flask(__name__)
-r = redis.Redis(host='redis', port=6379, db=0)

 @app.route('/', methods=["GET"])
 def index():